 “Sure,” I said.
 There was a round fountain in the middle of this room, and two girls were drinking from it.
 I decided to fill my water bottle.
 We heard music coming from beyond this dimly lit bunker.

 We walked through another door.
 There were red and green lights around a D.J. set, and some people were around it, but the room was still empty.
 I saw a guy sitting at the back of the room by himself.
-Everything smelled of weed when we walked through the last door.
-There were areas with cushions to sit on, people were sitting on a bed.
+Everything smelled strange when we walked through the last door.
+There were areas with cushions to sit on, and people were sitting on a mattress.
 There were a few chairs, and some people were sitting on the floor.
 There was also a makeshift bar with someone behind it.
 Fran and I agreed to go there first and get a drink.
 They were selling beer, of course, and wine, and also gin and tonic.
 I went for the beer, as I thought that was safest.
 Fran got a gin and tonic.
 We laughed for a bit at the idea of gin and tonic being served at a place like that.

-A guy and his dog decided to squeeze onto the bed as well.
+A guy and his dog decided to squeeze onto the mattress as well.
 The guy was very skinny and smiled too much.
 His too-young-to-be girlfriend sat next to him.
 I just felt bad for the dog more than anything.
 The poor animal just curled into a ball and closed his eyes.
 How could he be comfortable with all these people, all the noise, and all the smoke?
 People were smoking profusely in the bunker, and ventilation was non-existent.

 Two guys sitting on some mismatched chairs close to the bar stood up and sat next to Fran, who was nearer the space on the bed, while I sat at the other corner facing the wall.
 Fran leaned in towards me and said, “What if we take on different identities tonight?”

-“Sure,” I replied, “What will your name be?
-Oh, wait, I know, Océane, but where will you be from?”
+“Sure” I replied, “What will your name be?
+Oh, wait, I know, Océane.
+But where will you be from?”

 Fran laughed and said, “I can’t own that name seriously, plus you know my French isn’t that good.
 I’ll say I’m from New York.”